kaorusha/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+The training data is just recorded from center lane driving, and kept the vehicle in the middle of lane as much as possible when recording.
+Samples taken by left and right camera were used for the vehicke to recover from the left and right sides of the road.
+To simulate the recover behavior, a parameter was add to the throttle to teach the model to steer a larger angle.

 For details about how I created the training data, see the next section.